Are you ready for a career giving support to people with a mental illness?

 Attendance in class

-You will need to attend class for 2 semesters when studied full-time.
-3 days per week in stage one and 2 days two per week in stage two.
+You will need to attend class for 2 semesters when studied full-time for 3 days per week in stage one and 2 days two per week in stage two.

 As well as the in-class component, you will need to complete approximately one hour of additional study each week outside of class hours, including private study, assignment preparation, and research.